-P2P Lending aims to offer support supplementary to those of traditional financial institutions, to SME business owners by providing loans that can be approved in a shorter period of time and through straightforward means such as online applications.
+P2P Lending is a type of digital financing that aims to offer support supplementary to those of traditional financial institutions, to SME business owners by providing loans that can be approved in a shorter period of time and through straightforward means such as online applications.
 These financing products, like short-term business loans, are crowdfunded by investors.
-Platforms like Funding Societies adopt proprietary credit assessment models which review SMEs beyond common factors like assets and financial statements.
+Digital financing platforms such as Funding Societies adopt proprietary credit assessment models which review SMEs beyond common factors like assets and financial statements.

 Speciality loan products offered by such platforms, such as Invoice Financing, are especially beneficial to SMEs (especially those of B2B nature) as invoices paid to these SMEs can be pledged for the loan, and loan tenor can also be flexible, as compared to the more common fixed term business loans.